Sunday

 PubMed Trigger points and tender points

-LINKED UP AT FIBRO FRIDAY, where you can read fibro posts from great fibro bloggers.
+LINKED UP AT FIBRO FRIDAY, where you can read fibromyalgia posts from great fibro bloggers.

 Friday